Juliusppz/QSAR-Blood-Brain-Barrier/README.md

 x_final_test = np.concatenate((x_final_test, testdescriptors), axis=1)
 ```

-Here one can take a quick look at the data balance to decide how to proceed further.
+Here you can take a quick look at the data balance to decide how to proceed further.
 In this case the data is significantly unbalanced.
 ```
 print("ratio: " + str(sum(ytraindata) / len(ytraindata)))
 ```